uikit/uikit-site/docs/pages/toggle.md

 ### Queued animations

-When toggling multiple items with an animation, you might want to wait until the first animation has run through before animating the second item in.
+When toggling multiple items with an animation, you might want to wait until the first animation has run through before animating the second item.
 To do so, just add the `queued: true` option to the `uk-toggle` attribute.

 ```html
 <button type="button" uk-toggle="target: .my-class; animation: uk-animation-fade; queued: true"></button>